 - 3) Align this using Normal Flexibility, examine the sync and if it looks correct, set the destination track to "Audio 4" and click Spot.
 The edited region should appear in Pro Tools track "Audio 4". - 4) Next, highlight and capture the BG-Voice3 region as shown below as the Dub. - 5) Change the VocALign Project 3 Setting to Low Flexibility (setting number 2).
 This is to minimize the amount of editing on this voice. - 6) Next, click Align and examine the alignment.
-Set the destination track to "Audio 5", ensure a portion of the track is selected, and click Spot.
+Set the destination track to "Audio 5" and click Spot.
 The edited region should appear in Pro Tools track "Audio 5". - 7) In Pro Tools, mute tracks "Audio 2" and "Audio 3", and play tracks "Audio 1", "Audio 4" and "Audio 5" together.
 They should be tightly synchronized.